-The BEST Flourless Chocolate Cake Recipe…Sonia has done it again
+The BEST Flourless Chocolate Cake Recipe (Sonia has done it again)

-A few weeks ago she said she’s been wanting to try this flourless chocolate cake recipe (and therefore a gluten-free chocolate cake recipe!) and wondered if I wanted her to take pictures for a valentines dessert on my blog.
+Sonia has done it again.
+A few weeks ago she said she’s been wanting to try making this and brought over the best flourless chocolate cake recipe!
+Then she asked if I wanted her to take pictures for a valentines dessert on my blog.
 Can you believe what great friends I have?!

 That’s not all.

 The kids had a snow day today, so she and her boys came over to play with our kids, and she brought the chocolate cake for us to have with our coffee this morning!
 (We loved our chat over coffee even if my kids did keep interrupting our sentences.)